3rd Jul 2025

 Treatment options for jowls

 Now comes the challenge—deciding which surgical procedure is best for you.
-Here's a little more information to help you choose.
-Depending on your age and the condition of your jowls, they can be non-surgical or involve surgery.
-When you're ready, our Kensington Medical facial surgeons can meet with you in an initial consultation to get you started on a journey to a newer, younger-looking you.
+Here’s a little more information to help you choose.
+Depending on your age and the condition of your jowls, treatments can be non-surgical, focusing on collagen stimulation, or involve surgery.
+A personalized jowl treatment plan can be developed based on your individual needs and goals.
+Treating jowls may involve a non-surgical or surgical treatment option, depending on the severity of sagging and the desired outcome.
+When you’re ready, our Kensington Medical facial surgeons can meet with you in an initial consultation to get you started on a journey to a newer, younger-looking you.

 Ultherapy | Facelifts | Full Facelift | Mini Facelift | Deep Plane Facelift | Lower Facelft or Jowl lift | Fat Grafting